Academic progress appeals (Coursework)

-Appealing a decision made by the Course Unsatisfactory Progress Committee (CUPC)
+Appealing a decision made by the Course Academic Progress Committee (CAPC)

 Please read and follow the instructions below carefully.

-Step 1: Obtain a copy of your CUPC report
+Step 1: Obtain a copy of your CAPC report

 You can obtain a copy of the report of your meeting by completing the following form.
-The CUPC report will provide a summary of the Progress Committee's considerations in making its decision.
+The CAPC report will provide a summary of the Progress Committee's considerations in making its decision.

 Step 2: Identify the grounds for your appeal